Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 The example code shown above makes use of an encoder offset value, `enc_theta_m_offset`.
 It is necessary for the user to find this offset experimentally for their machine, and this section provides a procedure for finding the offset in two steps.
 For synchronous machines, this offset is the count value measured by the encoder when the d-axis of the rotor is aligned with the phase U winding axis of the stator.

 #### Step 1
+To estimate the initial encoder offset, the user needs to follow the procedure below in no-spinning mode.

 1. Set the `enc_theta_m_offset` to 0 in the control code.
 2. Eliminate any source of load torque on the shaft
 3. Align the rotor with the phase U winding axis by: